Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 I support my growing family through this website, as crazy as it might seem.

-The biggest help is when you use any of these links to Adorama, Amazon, eBay, B&H, Ritz, Calumet, J&R and ScanCafe when you get anything, regardless of the country in which you live.
-It costs you nothing, and is this site's, and thus my family's, biggest source of support.
-These places have the best prices and service, which is why I've used them since before this website existed.
+The biggest help is when you use any of these links when you get anything.
+It costs you nothing, and is this site's, and thus my family's, biggest source of support. eBay is always a gamble (see How to Win at eBay), but all the other places always have the best prices and service, which is why I've used them since before this website existed.
 I recommend them all personally.

 If you find this page as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.